Financial-Times/ft-origami/docs/developer-guide/web-services.md

 If your app integrates with a lot of external services, it's easy to increase the risk of an outage in your app by inadvertently making your app critically dependent on those services.
 Although many (though by no means all) Origami services offer very high availability and robust architectures to support that, chaining together lots of very low probabilities still results in an unacceptably high one.

-To mitigate this, whereever possible ensure your application is not dependent on the servie.
+To mitigate this, wherever possible ensure your application is not dependent on the service.
 If it's a piece of content, allow that part of the page to go blank, or simply continue using a stale copy until the service comes back online.
 If it's a data service, store your request until you're able to send it.
-There are lots of possible ways of adding mitigating logic to your application, so try to ensure that you have fully mitigated the effect of service outages whereever practical.
+There are lots of possible ways of adding mitigating logic to your application, so try to ensure that you have fully mitigated the effect of service outages wherever practical.

 ## Source identification

 All Origami web services require you to submit a `source` parameter on every API request.
 This can be sent as a GET or POST parameter, or as an `X-FT-Source` HTTP request header.
 The reason for this is to allow operations staff to easily see which applications are responsible for traffic to web services, and more easily alert you if your traffic seems unusual.

-You can set `source` to anything you like, but a good practice is to use your application's public hostname, eg `source=rankings.ft.com`.
+You can set `source` to anything you like, but a good practice is to use your application's public hostname, e.g. `source=rankings.ft.com`.